2.8 Million. That’s how many apps are on Google Play today.

 When things are organized like this, the family is more efficient and gets things done faster.
 This is the best accountability app for couples out there.

 If you aren’t already sharing your calendars and lists, it’s time to sign up for a free Cozi account and start using the app as a couple.

 Getting a grasp on your finances as a couple is an important step in every relationship.

 As we discuss in our Couple’s Finance Guide, transparency, and getting debt-skeletons out of the closet allows for opportunities to get on a track together and refocus your life goals.

-Even for couples who already manage their finances on similar apps like Mint, Honeydue pulls double-work by allowing you link accounts and giving a better overall view of your finances as a couple.
+Even for couples who already manage their finances on similar apps like Mint, Monarch pulls double-duty by allowing you link accounts and giving a better overall view of your finances as a couple.

 Even if you don’t like discussing money, it’s important to optimize your spending habits and take a look at the big-picture of where your money goes every month.

-This free app for married couples is a no-brainer.
+This app for married couples is a no-brainer if toggling between Mint accounts is getting old and prohibitive.